-Not only should you rethink your shampoo and conditioner options, it’s also important to add new products to your grooming routine that target your hair concerns.
+Not only should you rethink your shampoo and conditioner options, but it’s also important to add new products to your grooming routine that target your hair concerns.

 Working to minimize the appearance of damage, this formula strengthens each strand of hair, inside and out, to repair and protect bleached tresses, leaving them looking and feeling healthier.